plusserver/docs/content/en/cloudhub/step-by-step-guide/order-wizards/pco/_index.md

 ---
-title: "pluscloud Open"
+title: "pluscloud open"
-linkTitle: "pluscloud Open"
+linkTitle: "pluscloud open"
 type: "docs"
 weight: 2
 description: >
-    Step by Step Guide for pluscloud Open
+    Step by Step Guide for pluscloud open
 ---

 ## Introduction

-Welcome to the [pluscloud Open order wizard](https://cloudhub.plusserver.com/cloud-services/pluscloud-open/order).
-Here it is described which configuration options are available and how a new pluscloud Open can be ordered.
+Welcome to the [pluscloud open order wizard](https://cloudhub.plusserver.com/cloud-services/pluscloud-open/order).
+Here it is described which configuration options are available and how a new pluscloud open can be ordered.

 In the following we guide you step by step through the ordering process and explain the individual selection options and input fields.